m1griffin/arrayfunc/README.rst

 Release History
 ===============
+* 6.0.0 - Added SIMD support for ARMv8 AARCH64.
+This is 64 bit ARM on a
+          Raspberry Pi3 when running 64 bit Ubuntu.
+Raspbian is 32 bit only and has 64 bit SIMD vectors.
+64 bit ARM has 128 bit SIMD vectors and so offers improved performance.
 * 5.1.1 - Updated and improved help documentation.
 Also updated test platforms and retested.
 * 5.1.0 - This is a bug fix release only, centred around SIMD issues on